 Only children attending Almond Hill Junior School are eligible to attend the before and after school.
-Provision can be booked online up until 30 minutes prior to the session starting.
+Provision can be booked online before 12pm on the day of the booking.

 The school are unable to book sessions for you, they should be booked directly through the Premier website: www.premier-education.com/parents